acoustep/entrust-gui/README.md

 ## To do

 * Advanced middleware configuration
-* Document code
+* More testing
-* CLI for generating User, Permission and Roles
+* More documentation
 * Animated video preview